 We were impressed that this historic building is a working opera house with a compete schedule of performances and events, but it limited our access to all areas of the building, due to rehearsals and event set-up

 We secured tickets to the English Tour at the Paris Opera House

 You could come in to the Box Office the day of the tour, where the tickets quickly sell out

 Or you could buy the tickets online in advance

 We met early, entering through the back, in a staging area where Opera Subscribers would also enter.

-They could arrive and prepare themselves, looking the mirrors, before ascending the stairs up into the opera house
+They could arrive and prepare themselves, adjusting themselves in the mirrors, before ascending the stairs up into the opera house